mwaugh0328/consumption_and_tradewar/README.md

 Below is a description of each jupyter notebook in the repository.
 If you don't know what a "jupyter notebook" is or what to do with them, this website is a great place to start: [https://datascience.quantecon.org/](https://datascience.quantecon.org/).

-The files below are organized in the sequence for which they must be run if you do not have the intermediate files.
+- [``main_driver_file.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/main_driver_file.ipynb) Does everything start to finish.

-- [``main_driver_file.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/main_driver_file.ipynb) Currently under construction and only performs analysis.
-Will eventually be setup so it does everything, start to finish.
+The files below are the individual components and are organized in the sequence for which they must be run if you do not have the intermediate files.

 - [``updated_tariff_data.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/updated_tariff_data.ipynb) which uses and shapes the tariff data from [Bown, Jung, and Zhang](https://www.piie.com/blogs/trade-and-investment-policy-watch/trump-has-gotten-china-lower-its-tariffs-just-toward).
 I'm hosting their datafile as I had problems with a direct link.